Jaspreetsm21/ETL_Project/README.md

 ### Learning in the Project

-I was having a problem connecting jupiter (python) with Mysql credential.Since, I was locally trying to connect with Mysql.
-I need to grant the privileges and create a new password :
+I was having a problem connecting Jupiter (python) with Mysql credential.Since I was locally trying to connect with Mysql there was an issue with privileges and I needed to grant the privileges and create a new password against local IP.

 CREATE USER 'Username'@'ip' IDENTIFIED WITH mysql_native_password BY 'new password';